 In 2016, Terramin Australia engaged CSIRO to pilot the CSIRO approach with communities in the Adelaide Hills and surrounds.
 In the first phase of this project, CSIRO conducted a detailed ‘Anchor’ survey and four quarterly ‘Pulse’ surveys.
 In 2018, Terramin Australia re-engaged CSIRO to continue the Local Voices approach for another 12 month period.

-The September 2018 ‘Pulse’ survey is opening soon, followed by quarterly ‘Pulse’ surveys in December, March and the following June 2019.
+The December 2018 ‘Pulse’ survey is open now, followed by another quarterly ‘Pulse’ surveys in March 2019.
 It’s not too late to join.
 Register today!

 Community members who reside and/or work in postcodes 5240-5244, 5250-5252 and 5255 – we want to hear from you!